 Allows ask the interviewer questions after the interview

-- Focus the questions as if you know your already selected
+- Focus the questions as if you know you’re already selected

-- Ask the interviewer/s about how a typical week of the interview is in terms of classes/rotations
+- Ask the interviewer/s about how a typical week of the internship is in terms of classes/rotations

-- Ask about more of the individual rotation sites.
-Especially the rotations that you could be potentially interested in.
+- Ask about the individual rotation sites, especially the rotations that you could be potentially interested in.

 - For example, you can ask, “I’m very interested in clinical nutrition, what are some of the locations I will be doing my clinical rotations at?”

-- How early should I start preparing for the RD exam?
+- Ask about how early should I start preparing for the RD exam?

 - The passing rate for the RD exam is very important for internship directors